ryandhasgit/Comedy/Dikkers/Funny In A Flash 3.md

 #FIX: avoid cliches
-strunken white says: avoid cliches like the play (lol) #homework #people
+strunken white says: avoid cliches like the play (lol) #homework #people you can use cliches if you make fun of them #takeaway
 # Mistake 19: Speaking in Generalities
 often in on the nose or convo style humor writing, you hear general feelings and thoughts on things; this doesn't work general is ok for subtexdt, but for written word, you need to zoom in #takeaway